shalikadulaj/IoT-Mini-Project-1/README.md

 AWS DynamoDB, a fully managed NoSQL database, we are using this for storing alert data.
 With seamless scalability and low-latency access, DynamoDB ensures reliable and fast retrieval of alert information.
 Its flexible schema accommodates evolving data needs, making it a robust solution for storing and retrieving dynamic alert data.

+ AWS DynamoDB, a fully managed NoSQL database, we are using this for storing alert data.
+With seamless scalability and low-latency access, DynamoDB ensures reliable and fast retrieval of alert information.
+Its flexible schema accommodates evolving data needs, making it a robust solution for storing and retrieving dynamic alert data.

+Create rule for ingesting alert data into dynamoDB

+AWS IoT > Message Routing > Rules > Select rule which you create above (for sending email)

+	Add another rule action

+Choose an action - “DyanamoDBv2 (Split message into multiple colums of a DynamoDB table”

+Add table – Click on “Create DynamoDB table”

+		Add a IAM role – Click on “create new role”